promptfile/promptfile/README.md

 ![main](https://github.com/foundation-ui/glass/actions/workflows/main.yml/badge.svg)

+ALERT: GLASS IS IN ALPHA AND IS SUBJECT TO CHANGE.

+Getting started?
+Head to [docs.glass](https://docs.glass) for all of our documentation.

-Looking for an overview?
-Check out the [quickstart folder](https://github.com/foundation-ui/glass/tree/main/apps/demo/quickstart).
+Want some examples?
+Check out the [Examples folder](https://github.com/foundation-ui/glass/tree/main/apps/demo/examples).

 If you are using Glass, have questions, or want to stay up to date: feel free to join our [Discord](https://discord.gg/Bq67MZF3uT).

 ## Apps and Packages